2019 BUBBA Burger Sports Car Grand Prix

 The 2019 BUBBA Burger Sports Car Grand Prix was a sports car race sanctioned by the International Motor Sports Association (IMSA).
 It was held at Long Beach street circuit in Long Beach, California on 13 April 2019.
 The race was the third round of the 2019 WeatherTech SportsCar Championship.

 Background

-This event was run in conjunction with the Grand Prix of Long Beach in the IndyCar Series, held a day after the IMSA event, on 14 April.
+International Motor Sports Association's (IMSA) president Scott Atherton confirmed the race was part of the schedule for the 2019 IMSA SportsCar Championship (IMSA SCC) in August 2018.
+It was the sixth consecutive year it was part of the WeatherTech SportsCar Championship, and the thirteenth annual running of the race, counting the period between 2006 and 2013 when it was a round of the Rolex Sports Car Series and the American Le Mans Series respectively.
+The BUBBA Burger Sports Car Grand Prix was the third of twelve scheduled sports car endurance races of 2019 by IMSA, the shortest of the season in terms of distance, and it was the first round not held as part of the North American Endurance Cup.
+The race was held at the eleven-turn 1.968 mi (3.167 km) Long Beach street circuit in Long Beach, California on April 13, 2019.

 On 4 April 2019, IMSA released a technical bulletin regarding the Balance of Performance for the race.
 In the Daytona Prototype International (DPi) class, the Acura ARX-05 was made 20 kilograms lighter, and received an increase in turbo boost, along with the Nissan DPi.
 The Mazda RT24-P was restricted in its boost, while being made five kilograms lighter.
 The Cadillac DPi-V.R, which won the previous two events of the 2019 season, was given a 10 kilogram increase.
 In GT Le Mans (GTLM), there were less significant changes.
 The Porsche 911 RSR was lightened by 10 kilograms, while the Ford GT had a slight reduction in boost.

+Before the race, Jordan Taylor and Renger van der Zande led the DPi Drivers' Championship with 67 points, ahead of Pipo Derani, Felipe Nasr, and Eric Curran on countback followed by Hélio Castroneves, Ricky Taylor, and Alexander Rossi in third position with 58 points.
+With 63 points, Philipp Eng led the GTLM Drivers' Championship by 2 points ahead of Patrick Pilet, Nick Tandy, and Frédéric Makowiecki in second position followed by Connor De Phillippi and Colton Herta with 59 points in third position.
+Cadillac and Porsche were leading their respective Manufactures' Championships while Konica Minolta Cadillac and Porsche GT Team each led their own Teams' Championships.